-Notes: Data for females in Central have a coefficient of variation (CV) from 16.6% to 33.3% and should be interpreted with caution.
-Data for females in Grenfell have a coefficient of variation (CV) greater than 33.3% and were suppressed by Statistics Canada due to extreme sampling variability.
+Notes: Data for females in Central have a CV from 16.6% to 33.3% and should be interpreted with caution.
+Data for females in Grenfell have a CV greater than 33.3% and were suppressed by Statistics Canada due to extreme sampling variability.